zackmdavis/Category_War/where_to_draw_the_boundaries.md

 -----

-Imagine you've worked at [a peculiar job in a peculiar factory](https://www.lesswrong.com/posts/4FcxgdvdQP45D6Skg/disguised-queries) for a long time: after mind-numbing years of sorting bleggs and rubes all day and enduring being trolled by Susan the Senior Sorter and her evil sense of humor, you finally work up the courage to ask Bob the Big Boss for a promotion.
+Imagine you've worked at [a peculiar job in a peculiar factory](https://www.lesswrong.com/posts/4FcxgdvdQP45D6Skg/disguised-queries) for a long time.
+After many mind-numbing years of sorting bleggs and rubes all day and enduring being trolled by Susan the Senior Sorter and her evil sense of humor, you finally work up the courage to ask Bob the Big Boss for a promotion.

 "Sure," Bob says.
 "Starting tomorrow, you're our new Vice President of Sorting!"

-"Wow, this is amazing," you say, "I don't know what to ask first!
+"Wow, this is amazing," you say.
+"I don't know what to ask first!
 What will my new responsibilities be?"

 "Oh, your responsibilities will be the same: sort bleggs and rubes every Monday through Friday from 9 _a.m._ to 5 _p.m._"